 You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights.

-Complaint forms are available at http://www.hhs.gov/ocr/office/file/index.html.
-You may also file a grievance electronically through the Office for Civil Rights Complaint Portal, available at https://ocrportal.hhs.gov/ocr/portal/lobby.jsf, or by mail or phone at:
+Complaint forms are available at www.hhs.gov/ocr/office/file/index.html

+You may also file a grievance electronically through the Office for Civil Rights Complaint Portal.

+Complaint Portal is available at ocrportal.hhs.gov/ocr/portal/lobby.jsf

+You may also file a grievance by mail or phone at: